Joshua

 Mr. Chiang also encouraged me to learn martial arts (like Taiqiquan) and related arts and subjects to strengthen my brushwork power.
 After I came to the United States and had public demonstrations of Chinese calligraphy, I had opportunities to learn Qigong meditation and Chinese internal martial arts to perfect my calligraphy techniques.
 I thank my masters and those whose methodology, philosophy, and enlightenment that have enriched me in the journey of art.

-The author of this website is currently living in Dallas, Texas, United States.
-My professions include public accounting, taxation, business ventures, and art promotions.
 In order to promote the art of Chinese calligraphy, painting, and seals, I started to build this website since December, 2004.
 The website is built as an educational resource for people who want to appreciate, learn, and practice the unique Chinese brush arts.
 The website is updated frequently and focuses on the knowledge resources and guidelines of brush techniques.
 However, due to my schedules of public accounting and federal taxation, improvements for added contents and updates in both English and Chinese are needed to provide good resources to learn Chinese calligraphy and painting.
 Your suggestions and corrections are always appreciated.

 Joshua's profile and (or) calligraphy are also featured in the following books: